The Disciplinary Tribunal is an independent, quasi-judicial body that considers teacher misconduct.

 Decision and publication

-- suspend the teacher’s practising certificate or authorisation for a specified period or until specified conditions are met
+- Suspend the teacher’s practising certificate (or authority) for a time or until they’ve met some speciﬁc conditions

-As long as the teacher hasn’t been referred to the Tribunal on the basis of a conviction, the Tribunal may also:
+As long as the teacher hasn’t been referred to the Tribunal for a conviction, the Tribunal may also:

-- require any party to the hearing to pay costs to any other party, or
+- Require any party to the hearing to pay costs to another party